 Line #5 of the seventh edict bears the oldest written mention of the Jains .

-The same line written in Roman script –
+The same line as written in Roman script –

 ime viyâpatâ hohantiti; niganthesu pime kate, ime viyâpatâ hohantiti : nân pâsandesu pime kate, ime viyâpatâ hohantiti : pativisitha pativisitham tesu tesu te te mahâmâtâ dhammâ mahâmâtâ cha me etesu cheva viyâpatâ, savesu cha anesu pâsandesu.
 Devânampiye Piyadasi lâjâ hevam âhâ: